 You are here:

-The Project Next Generation of Body Monitoring (NexGen), targets to develop key micro-electronic technologies and components for future mobile/wearable health care systems.
-The feasibility will be demonstrated along 2 interconnected ubiquitous body monitoring systems of high social and economic importance, an implanted glucose monitor and a non-invasive on-body multi-parameter monitor.
-It will be pinpointed that these body monitoring systems facilitate new business cases in the mobile health care system.
+The Project Next Generation of Body Monitoring (NexGen), targeted to develop key micro-electronic technologies and components for future mobile/wearable health care systems.
+The feasibility should be demonstrated along 2 interconnected ubiquitous body monitoring systems of high social and economic importance, an implanted glucose monitor and a non-invasive on-body multi-parameter monitor.
+It was pinpointed that these body monitoring systems facilitate new business cases in the mobile health care system.

-This european Research and Development Project will be realised in the Charité in cooperation with Department of Endocrinology and Metabolic Diseases (Director: Prof. Dr. med.
+This european Research and Development Project was realised in the Charité in cooperation with Department of Endocrinology and Metabolic Diseases (Director: Prof. Dr. med.
 J. Spranger)

 Coordinator: Infineon Technologies AG, Munich/Germany